-- Congratulatory letters on personal or public distinctions, birthdays, and graduations that are sent in the Senator’s official capacity
+- Congratulatory letters (on personal or public distinctions) that are sent in the Senator’s official capacity.

-- Mail to other legislators and public officials regarding official or officially-related business of the Senator’s office
+- Mail to other legislators and public officials regarding officially-related business of the Senator’s office.

-- Letters of recommendation for staff and constituents
+- Letters of recommendation for current and former staff.

-- Letters to Senator’s state offices regarding official and officially-related activities of the office
+- Letters to Senator’s state offices regarding officially-related activities.

-- Responses to invitations to events that are official or officially-related
+- Responses to invitations to events that are officially-related.

-- Solicitation of a contribution on behalf of charity
+- Solicitation of a contribution on behalf of a charity.

 - Commercial endorsement letters.

 Non-Senate organizations or individuals may not use the words “United States Senate” or “Official Business” on letterhead or envelopes.